Fuchsia (operating system): History

-Overview
+Description

 UI and mobile apps

 Fuchsia's user interface and apps are written in Flutter, a software development kit allowing cross-platform development abilities for Fuchsia, Android, and iOS.
 Flutter produces apps from Dart.
 Escher is the Vulkan-based graphics rendering engine, with specific support for "volumetric soft shadows", an element that Ars Technica wrote, "seems custom-built to run Google's shadow-heavy 'Material Design' interface guidelines".
 The Flutter cross-platform software development kit allows users to install parts of Fuchsia on Android devices.

 A special version of Android Runtime for Fuchsia is planned to run from a FAR file, the equivalent of the Android APK.

 Kernel

-Fuchsia is based on a new object-capability kernel, named Zircon after the mineral.
+Fuchsia is based on a new object-capability kernel, Zircon, named after the mineral.
 Its codebase was derived from that of Little Kernel (LK) for embedded devices, aimed for low-resource uses on a wide variety of devices.
 LK was developed by Travis Geiselbrecht, who had also co-authored the NewOS kernel used by Haiku, a free software reimplementation of BeOS.

 Zircon is written mostly in C++, with some parts in C and assembly language.
 It is composed of a kernel with a small set of user services, drivers, and libraries which are all necessary for the system to boot, communicate with the hardware, and load the user processes.
 Its present features include handling threads, virtual memory, inter-process communication, and waiting for changes in the state of objects.

 It is heavily inspired by Unix kernels, but differs greatly.
 For example, it does not support Unix-like signals, but incorporates event-driven programming and the observer pattern.
 Most system calls do not block the main thread.
 Resources are represented as objects rather than files, unlike traditional Unix systems in which everything is a file.